IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-bigquery-guardium/README.md

 ### Procedure
 1. On the collector, go to Setup > Tools and Views > Configure Universal Connector.
-2. Enable the connector if it is disabled before uploading the UC plug-in.
+2. Enable the universal connector if it is disabled.
 3. Click Upload File and select the offline [guardium_logstash-offline-plugins-ps-bigQuery.zip](BigQueryOverPubSubPackage/guardium_logstash-offline-plugins-ps-bigQuery.zip) plug-in.
 After it is uploaded, click ```OK```.
 This is not necessary for Guardium Data Protection v12.0 and later.
 4. Click ```Upload File``` and select the key.json file.
 After it is uploaded, click ```OK```.
 5. Click the Plus sign to open the Connector Configuration dialog box.